 The US hotel real estate market: trends and values by state and city

-By Jean-Philippe Weisskopf, Assistant Professor of Finance at Ecole hôtelière de Lausanne (EHL) and Philippe Masset, Professor of Finance at Ecole hôtelière de Lausanne, HES-SO and Pablo Charosky, Research Assistant at Ecole hôtelière de Lausanne
+By Jean-Philippe Weisskopf, Assistant Professor of Finance at Ecole hôtelière de Lausanne (EHL) and Philippe Masset, Assistant Professor of Finance at Ecole hôtelière de Lausanne, HES-SO and Pablo Charosky, Research Assistant at Ecole hôtelière de Lausanne

 In this article, we use a comprehensive dataset of hotel transactions and take a deeper look into the US hotel real estate market.
 We examine three related questions: what is the typical value (per room) of a hotel?
 How has this value evolved since 2000?
 What are the most expensive and cheapest states and cities in terms of hotel value?

 What is the typical value of a hotel room in the United States?